Kurabu-chan/Kurabu/README.md

 * ensure that the staging database is also in the `config.json` from earlier under the environment `staging`
 * run `npm sequelize-cli db:migrate --env staging`
 * test if everything works

+# TODO
+* add reauth controller and command which returns the link and sets the verifier and optionally the redirect